Twilio Node

 Node Errors

-In the case of an error, the resulting object contains an error key and a message key instead of the success key, as follows:
+The Twilio Node can fail to send for several reasons.
+For example, In the case of an error, the resulting array contains objects with an error key and a message key instead of the success key.

 {